reisap/Docker-learn/README.md

 docker run helpful :
 ```
-docker run -it [container name]
+docker run -d -it [container name]
-docker run -it app  //indicate you will have mode --interactive and --tty so you can debug your container on docker
+docker run -d -it app  //indicate you will have mode --interactive and --tty so you can debug your container on docker
 ```

 Search image in DockerHub: